Lej0009/budgetize/README.md

 •	Edit, Create, and Delete Categories: Users will be able to create new categories to track their own expenses.
 Categories will be flexible, and can be edited, and deleted.

+•	Edit, Create, and Delete Expenses: Users will be able to create new expenses to track their spending.

 •	View Expense History: Users will be able to see a full history, and total of their logged expenses.

 •	View Expense by Month: Users will be able to see a full log of expenses, and expense total in any given month.

 •	View Expenses by Category: Users will be able to see a log, and total for any given category.

 Technologies: